1. Ada

 In men, FSH acts on the Sertoli cells, which are located in the testes.
 These cells are responsible for the production of sperm.
 4

-What are normal FSH levels in women?
+What are normal FSH levels?

 Similarly to other reproductive hormones such as estradiol, LH or progesterone, FSH levels in women fluctuate depending on the stage of the menstrual cycle.
 The National Health Service (NHS) in the United Kingdom cites the following as normal FSH ranges for women: 5